Using the Data API for Aurora Serverless v1 - Amazon Aurora

 Note

-Both the Data API and AWS Secrets Manager authorize users.
+Both Data API and AWS Secrets Manager authorize users.
 If you don't have permissions for all actions defined in a policy, you get an AccessDeniedException error.

 Storing database credentials in AWS Secrets Manager